T1taniumF0rge-Industries-Inc/Software/Programs.md

 15 -> [DOS Replica in a Virtual Machine System (dos.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/dos.py) A better DOS replica, built inside the Windows Virtual Machine system, although I don't think I coded the VM properly...

+16 -> [Flippity Random Name Picker Overload:](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/flippity_random-overload.py) Not much for a game, so I guess it belongs here?
+Anyways what this program allows you to do is to enter a ridiculous amount of elements that can be later used in the Flippity Wheel, and will usually make your browser a bit slow and make a very funky wheel. *Use at your own discretion.
+Liability is clarified in the [license](/LICENSE) and in [this section](https://github.com/GamerSoft24/Software?tab=readme-ov-file#licensing-agreement) of the README*

 ### [Utilities:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Utilities)

 1 -> [iPCMD - Intelligent Python Command Prompt (iPCMD.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/iPCMD.py) A command prompt replica with some modified functions.
 Works perfectly. *Tech Tip:* Use it if the Command Prompt on your PC is blocked or unusable!